The Best Diet for Dogs: The Goldilocks Principle

 Goldilocks had to try a few bowls of porridge, nap in a few beds and sit in a few chairs before finding 'Just Right.'
 When we think about food for your dog, we need to think about your dog and find 'Just Right' for him.

-Age, breed, gut health, activity level, appetite, health status, tolerance to amounts and types of protein, fat and fibre, and taste preferences are just a few of the factors that need to be considered when choosing food for your dog.
+Age, breed, gut health, activity level, appetite, health status, tolerance to amounts and types of protein, fat and fiber, and taste preferences are just a few of the factors that need to be considered when choosing food for your dog.

 Like Goldilocks, it can take some trial and error before finding food that fits well with your dog.
 And then, (I'm sorry to break it to you) be prepared to make changes as your dog changes.
 Following a proactive approach to your dog's health means that diet is not a 'set it and forget it' process.
 The diet your 2 year old dog eats simply should not be the same diet he eats as an 8 year old senior dog.